 Potting and Repotting

-Peperomia plants may live for years in a relatively small container.
-They enjoy a somewhat root-bound existence, and this combined with their slow growth rate means you can let them be unless you see roots coming out of the drainage holes.
-Repot in a slightly larger container with an acidic potting mix or orchid bark.
+Peperomia plants can live for years in a relatively small container.
+They enjoy a somewhat root-bound existence, and this combined with their slow growth rate means you can leave them alone unless you see roots coming out of the drainage holes.
+If that's the case, repot into a slightly larger container with an acidic potting mix or orchid bark.

 Because of their thick, succulent nature, peperomia plants are easy to propagate by vegetative methods.